-Alzheimer’s disease is an irreversible, progressive brain disease that slowly destroys memory and cognitive skills.
-According to the National Institute on Aging, between 2.4 million and 5.1 million Americans have Alzheimer’s disease.
-Based on current population trends, that number is expected to increase significantly over the next decade.
+Alzheimer’s is a progressive and irreversible brain disease which slowly destroys cognitive and memory skills.
+Approximately 2.4 to 5.1 million Americans have Alzheimer’s, and according to current population trends, this amount is likely to significantly increase over the next 10 years.

-Over five years, MMSE scores decreased by an average of five points in cognitively impaired patients who did not engage in a sufficient level of physical activity, compared with a decrease of only one point in patients who met the physical activity requirement.
+MMSE scores decreased on average by 5 points in cognitively impaired individuals who didn’t engage in an adequate level of physical activity over 5 years, in comparison to a decrease of only 1 point in individuals who met the required physical activity.